MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-doc-management-issues.md

 6. Once complete, verify that document library is now present on the SharePoint site in the path shown in the error message.

-7. Launch Dynamics 365 and repeat the operation that produced the error.
+7. Launch the application and repeat the operation that produced the error.

 ## Reason and mitigation steps for missing folder